 Copyright law requires that permissions be obtained from the copyright holder for the dissemination of articles in a coursepack or through a course management system.
 Fair use exemptions must meet the appropriate conditions.
-If you have questions about copyright, contact Rebecca van Kniest: firstname.lastname@example.org.
+More information about copyright and Fair Use is available in our Copyright guide.
+For details about coursepacks, contact the campus bookstore.
+If you have additional questions about copyright, contact Rebecca van Kniest: firstname.lastname@example.org.

 To avoid copyright issues, you may be able to provide your students with a direct, unchanging (persistent) link to the article you want to use in your class.
 If we have access to the article thorough one of our library databases, you can put a Persistent Link to the article in Canvas that will take students directly to that article.
 This method does not require copyright permissions to be secured.
 Here's how to set it up: